vfxetc/vee/docs/pipeline.rst

 ``Package._assert_names(build=True, ...)``.

 There are a series of ``*_path`` properties on a :class:`Package`.
-They usually incorporate the corresponding name, but don't have it.
+They usually incorporate the corresponding name, but aren't required to.
 They are set from ``Package._assert_paths(build=True, ...)``.

 .. warning:: It is very important that an API consumer only every assert the existence of